AvtsVivek/LearnVsExt/src/tasks/500800-CreateOptionsPage/ReadMe.md

 Your options page is also available through Visual Studio's search box.
 In the search box near the top of the IDE, type **My Category** and you'll see **My Category** -> **My Grid Page** listed in the results.

+8. Finally, you can remove the CreateOptionsPagePackage file.
+For this example, we have added MyToolsOptionsPackage and only this is used.